 Plagiarism in research work

-For research degrees with taight components, such as the Integrated PhD and Master, the procedures on Cheating, plagiarism, fraudulent or fabricated coursework and malpractice (PDF) apply to the taught elements of the programme.
+For research degrees with taught components, such as the Integrated PhD and Master, the academic misconduct procedures on the Student Cases website will apply to the taught elements of the programme.

 The PGR Turnitin Screening Process Guidance for Schools (PDF) sets out the process agreed by Graduate Board and the Progression and Examinations Group for the screening of PGR assessed work.
 As part of the submission process all PGRs complete a declaration of academic integrity which includes confirmation that the work may be screened to verify the absence of plagiarised work.